Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Clustered Network Interference and Unit-Level Randomization

 \subsection{Clustered Network Interference}

 Following the potential outcome framework \citep{rubin1974estimating,holland1986statistics}, we denote by $Y_{ik}(\mathbf{w})$ the potential outcome that unit $i$ in cluster $k$ would experience if the treatment vector $\mathbf{W}$ in the whole sample were $\mathbf{w}$, with $\mathbf{w} \in \{0,1\}^N$.
-Under the assumption of no-interference, the potential outcome could be indexed only by the individual treatment assignment $W_{ik}$, that is, $Y_{ik}(W_{ik}=w)$.
-In combination with the assumption of \textit{consistency}, this assumption is known as Stable Units Treatment Value Assumption (SUTVA)\citep{rubin1986comment}.
-The no-interference assumption is clearly violated in many real-world scenarios.
-For instance, the evaluation of the effect of vaccines should take into account the fact that unprotected individuals would also benefit from high vaccination coverage around them.
+Under the assumption of \textit{no interference}, the potential outcome could be indexed only by the individual treatment assignment $W_{ik}$, that is, $Y_{ik}(W_{ik}=w)$.
+In combination with the assumption of \textit{consistency} (see Assumption \ref{ass:consistency} below), this assumption is known as Stable Units Treatment Value Assumption (SUTVA)\citep{rubin1986comment}. \review{The no-interference assumption is clearly violated in many real-world scenarios, as is the case in our empirical application.}

-Here, we focus on a particular type of interference: \emph{clustered network interference}.
-As we will show later, focusing on this type of interference is critical to ensure asymptotic properties of the estimator for conditional causal effects as well as to allow the network causal tree to divide the sample into a training (or discovery) set and an estimation set (and a testing set, if applicable). \footnote{Alternatively, network causal trees could also be extended to the case of one single network as long as the amount of dependency is limited to ensure the consistency of the estimator.
-Furthermore, to divide the sample into the different sets needed for the causal tree algorithm, a community detection algorithm could be used to identify separate densely connected communities } The assumption of clustered network interference implies that: i) interference is restricted to nodes of the same cluster and interference between clusters is ruled out, that is, one's outcome is only affected by the treatment received by units belonging to the same cluster; ii) one's outcome is affected by a weighted function of the treatment status of potentially all units in their own cluster, with weights depending on the presence and possibly the value of network links.
+\review{In this paper, we focus on a particular type of interference: \emph{clustered network interference}.} As we will show later, focusing on this type of interference is critical to ensure asymptotic properties of the estimator for conditional causal effects as well as to allow the network causal tree to divide the sample into training (or discovery) set and estimation set (and testing set, if applicable).\footnote{Alternatively, network causal trees could also be extended to the case of one single network as long as the amount of dependency is limited to ensure the consistency of the estimator.
+Furthermore, to divide the sample into the different sets needed for the causal tree algorithm, a community detection algorithm could be used to identify separate and densely connected communities.
+We leave this possible extension to further research.}

+Clustered network interference implies that: i) interference is restricted to units of the same cluster and interference between clusters is ruled out, that is, one's outcome is only affected by the treatment received by units belonging to the same cluster; ii) one's outcome is affected by a weighted function of the treatment status of potentially all units in their own cluster, with weights depending on the presence and possibly the value of network links.